22AI20221396/OpenSourceSW-Final-Project/README.md

 ## Operation Instruction
 * Please run the code from the top one after the other

-## Copyright and Licensing Information
+## Copyright and License Information
 * MIT License

 ## Contact Information